FAC7/READMEs/week5/README.md

 * [ ] Can you recommend some best practices for how your folder's tree structure should look?
 * [ ] What are the best practices for the naming of files?

-## Redis best Practices and the Cloud
+## Redis connections and best practice

 #### Connections